Specialty Pharmacy – Medical Benefit Management (Provider Administered Drugs)

-You can submit prior authorization requests online using the Specialty Pharmacy Transactions tool on Link.
-Access Link by clicking the blue SGP Tool button below or by clicking on the “sign in to Link” icon in the upper right corner.
+You can submit prior authorization requests online using the Specialty Pharmacy Transactions tool on the UnitedHealthcare Provider Portal.

 Optum – an affiliate company of UnitedHealthcare – manages prior authorization requests for certain medical benefit injectable medications for UnitedHealthcare commercial plan members.
 This includes the affiliate plans UnitedHealthcare of Mid-Atlantic, Inc., Neighborhood Health Partnership and UnitedHealthcare of the River Valley.